- Church School

 Collective Worship at St Philip's Primary School is an integral part of everyday school life.
 It provides an opportunity for staff, pupils and visitors to meet together to express joy and thankfulness, to share concerns and experiences and to affirm and develop the beliefs and values of the school community and the Christian Church.

-Daily worship follows a rhythm of important consistencies which include: suitably chosen music, lighting our candle, sharing our Christian values, readings from the Bible or other relevant literature including that from other faiths and offering opportunities for prayer and/or reflection.
+Daily worship follows a rhythm of important consistencies which include: suitably chosen music, lighting our candle, sharing our Christian values, readings from the Bible or other relevant literature and offering opportunities for prayer and/or reflection.

 |Thursday||Paul or Adrian||Vicar and Pastor of local churches|

 Other elements used may include music, drama, artefacts or listening to stories.

 All these times are preceded by lighting a candle, which when lit, is accompanied by the words: We light this candle to remind us that God is with us; God the Father, God the Son, and God the Holy Spirit.

 Hebrews 10:24-25 The words of the Apostle Paul...
 Let’s not stop meeting together but consider how we can encourage each other on to love and good deeds.

 Any notices are clearly separated from the act of worship.

 In addition to the weekly programme, the main festivals of Harvest, Christmas and Easter are marked with special services, usually held at St Philips church which is also the venue for an annual leavers’ service in July.

 We deliver collective worship that is inclusive, invitational and inspiring: